 I’m currently on a bicycle tour through Mexico that will last several months, and of course, I’ve been making and eating fermented vegetables along the way without even a cooler.
 Transporting glass would be foolish, but a couple stainless steel food canisters will be sturdy and friendly to acids and microbes.
 I plan to learn and share local recipes I find along the way on this blog.

-We are a family business created by a bioengineer living on a homestead in one of the remotest areas in the Lower 48.
+We started as a family business created by a bioengineer living on a homestead in one of the remotest areas in the Lower 48.
 When “running to the store” is a 4-hour drive, every purchase must be a robust and functional investment.
 Here at Trellis + Co. we design products worth investing in.

 Our lifestyle inspired our line of garden-to-table kitchen tools.
 As gardeners, cooks, and canners, we develop creative solutions to our own kitchen conundrums and pass on that wisdom to you.
 Also, since we’re kind of obsessed with the planet, our products are designed to last a lifetime—keeping money in your pocket and garbage out of landfills.